 The 15 Best Indian Films of 2018

-2018 will be remembered for films of all the three Khans failing spectacularly at the box office and garnering scathing criticism among the critics.
-It was Badhaai Ho, Andhadhun, KGF: Chapter 1, Sudani From Nigeria and other small budget films, driven by a well-founded narrative, that roared at the box office.
+We will remember 2018 for the fact that all the three khans failed spectacularly at the box office.
+To add to that, they also garnered scathing criticism from film journalists.
+On the other hand, it was Badhaai Ho, Andhadhun, Sudani From Nigeria and other small budget films, that roared at the box office.

 With the OTT platform making the wave, providing the easy access for cine-goers to the world cinema in the comfort of their homes, audiences are willing to take the effort to go cinema only when the film is worth their effort.